Guz-Ali/SearchEngine/README.md

 ## Required Libraries
 os, glob, PIL, pickle.

-to install libraries, do:
+To install libraries, do:
 `pip install *library*`

-if you do not have PIL or pickle, simply run this code on terminal:
+If you do not have PIL or pickle, simply run this code on terminal:
 `pip install PIL pickle`

 ## Test Cases